John Kerry warns Israel: Two-state solution is 'now in jeopardy'

-Secretary of State John Kerry said Wednesday that the two-state solution is the only path for peace between the Israelis and Palestinians but it is "now in jeopardy."
+Secretary of State John Kerry said Wednesday the Israeli refusal to stop building Jewish settlements on Palestinian territory is undermining any attempt to achieve a lasting peace in the region.

+"The settler agenda is defining the future of Israel, and their stated purpose is clear," Kerry said.
+"They believe in one state: greater Israel."

-Kerry said the continued building of settlements by the Israelis on Palestinian territory in the West Bank is cementing "a one-state reality that nobody really wants."
+In an often-harsh, 70-minute plus speech, Kerry said the two-state solution that President Obama and his predecessors have been pushing for is "now in jeopardy" and the continued settlement building by the Israelis is cementing "a one-state reality that nobody really wants."

-If Israel keeps annexing Palestinian territory, "it can be Jewish or Democratic — but it can't be both."
+If Israel keeps annexing Palestinian territory, Kerry said, "it can be Jewish or Democratic — but it can't be both."

 The current course also poses an existential threat to Israel, Kerry said.

+In what's likely to be his final public address as Secretary of State before Donald Trump's administration takes over, Kerry called for "both sides to take significant steps on the ground to reverse current trends."

-While Kerry focused mostly on the Israelis, he also said the Palestinians have been an impediment to the peace process by glorifying terrorists, trying to "delegitimize" Israel, and failing to control Hamas, "who have a one-state vision of its own."
+Kerry said the Palestinians have also been an impediment to the peace process by glorifying terrorists, trying to "delegitimize" Israel, and failing to control Hamas, "who have a one-state vision of its own."

-Kerry also reminded the Israelis that they have never had a better friend than the Obama Administration.

 Kerry spoke five days after the U.S. abstained when the Security Council voted to condemn the Jewish state for continuing to defy the world body by building new homes for Jews on Palestinian territory.
 The U.S broke with its longstanding policy of diplomatically shielding Israel on such matters.